AntondeGroot/Flashbook/README.md

 - Customizable colors for Flashbook: the user should be able to choose the color of the temporary and permanent borders.
 - Clean up code: make it PEP-8 compliant, add clear docstrings to the functions, perhaps move more code from modules to functions in order to make the modules clearer and shorter.
 - Add ability to refresh books
+- Add ability to combine multiple PDFs for additional information / if a course consists of multiple PDFs: syllabus, book, assignments ...